ak19qp/ICSME2023/Use Cases/ls_bug/README.md

 ### For fixed threshold:
 `python3 perf_perser_and_esd.py case_study_3.txt esddata.csv 2 [enter threshold in milliseconds]`

-## Case Study Setup & Data Collection
+## Use Case Setup & Data Collection

 For this use case, we began by installing the libc6-dbg package using the command 'sudo apt-get install libc6-dbg'.
 This ensured that the libc compiler had debugger information available for the compiled program.
 We also installed the build-essential package in the same manner to facilitate the building process.
 Subsequently, we downloaded the source code of the GNU Core Utilities package and proceeded to extract and compile it with debugger information enabled.